sherpa/sherpa/docs/data/pha.rst

 ==========

 A PHA data set may have one or more associated background data sets.
-For this example there is 1, and the :py:meth:`~sherpa.astro.data.DataPHA.get_background` method will return a :py:class:`~sherpa.astro.data.DataPHA` object representing the background region.
+For this example there is one, and the :py:meth:`~sherpa.astro.data.DataPHA.get_background` method will return a :py:class:`~sherpa.astro.data.DataPHA` object representing the background region.